-Learn to Separate Customer Service Issues From Product/Policy Issues
+- Learning to Separate Customer Service Issues From Product/Policy Issues

 One common problem with surveys is that they put too much responsibility on customer service reps.
 Customers may rate customer service poorly for following your company's policies.
 In this case, it's not fair (or helpful) to blame your employees.
 For example, suppose a customer calls to get a refund for a product or service.
 If he or she is calling past the date when refunds are given, the customer service rep will refuse the request.
 This might motivate the customer to give a poor rating for customer service.
 However, the real complaint is with your policy.
 Whether or not you decide to change the policy is up to you.
 What matters is that you interpret the information correctly.

-Use Data to Create More Useful Surveys in the Future
+- Using Data to Create More Useful Surveys in the Future

 You can use your observations from one survey to create even more helpful ones.
 Responses to one survey can help you formulate more specific questions.
-For example, a survey about customer service might tell you that many customers had to call multiple times to get their issue resolved.
+For example, a survey about customer service might tell you that many customers had to call multiple times to get their issues resolved.
 You might then add a question such as, "If you had to call us more than once, what information was missing or incorrect the first time?"
 It may turn out that certain customer service reps are responsible or you may need to train your reps to handle certain queries more effectively.

 You may even find that responses motivate you to look at issues that you hadn't considered.
 Be sure that you're open to thinking about new and unexpected issues even if it's inconvenient to do so.
 Once again, it's ultimately the customer's perspective that matters.

-Surveys Help You Improve Your Business
+Leveraging Surveys Improves Your Business

 When used thoughtfully, surveys help you serve your customers better and improve your products and services.
 The key is to look at the data objectively and with an eye towards making your business more customer-friendly.